 Q: Where can I find information about the Kettle Moraine Press Association?
 A: If you would like to find out more about KEMPA, please follow this link to the organization’s website.

 Q: Where is camp located?
-A: We will be staying in Straz Tower for the social portion of the camp.
+A: We will be staying in ____ for the social portion of the camp.
 The educational portion of the camp is housed in the Johnston Hall, the home of the Diederich College of Communication at Marquette University.
 Here is an interactive map of the campus, as well as a printable PDF map.

 Q: What classes do you offer?
 A: SJW offers a variety of classes.
 To see the list, follow this link.

 Q: What should I bring to camp?
 A: We provided a list of items you might want to bring for camp.
 Traditional items you would need include sheets, pillows, toiletries, pens, notebooks, clothes, and an open mind.
 For the full list, please click here.
 Our dorm is air conditioned and each room has a bathroom.

 Q: When do I have to check in at camp?
-A: Check in takes place from 10 to 10:45 a.m. in the lobby of Straz Tower.
-You are expected to check in and be ready for lunch at 11 a.m.
-You can find Straz on this campus map.
+A: Check in takes place from 8 to 8:45 a.m. in the lobby of our assigned dorm.
+You can find our dorm on this campus map.

 Q: How do I get there?
 A: Easy, Marquette is located in Milwaukee, Wisconsin, and can be easily accessed from I-94.
 Follow this link for easy directions from wherever you are located.